Sophia Brahe: Life

-She was born in Knudstrup, Denmark (it would pass to Sweden in 1658) as the youngest of ten children, to Otte Brahe, the rigsråd, or advisor, to the King of Denmark; and Beate Bille Brahe, leader of the royal household for Queen Sophie.
+She was born in Knudstrup Castle, Denmark as the youngest of ten children, to Otte Brahe, the rigsråd, or advisor, to the King of Denmark; and Beate Bille Brahe, leader of the royal household for Queen Sophie.
 Sophia's oldest brother was astronomer Tycho Brahe.
 Though he was both more than a decade her senior and raised in a separate household, the pair became quite close by the time Sophia was a teenager.
 The brother and sister were united by their work in science, and by their family's opposition to science as an appropriate activity for members of the aristocracy.
+They both desired a life filled with science and knowledge instead of the duties of a noble person.

-She married Otto Thott in 1579, an older man than her: he was 33.
-She had one child with him before he died on 23 March 1588.
+She married Otto Thott in 1579, when he was 33 and she was at least twenty, though possibly older.
+They had one child before he died on 23 March 1588.
 Their son was Tage Thott, born in 1580.
-Upon her husband's death, Sophie Thott managed his property in Eriksholm (today Trolleholm Castle), running the estate to keep it profitable until her son came of age.
+Upon her husband's death, Sophia Thott managed his property in Eriksholm (today Trolleholm Castle), running the estate to keep it profitable until her son came of age.
 During this time, she also became a horticulturalist, in addition to her studies in chemistry and medicine.
 The gardens she created in Eriksholm were said to be exceptional.
-Sophie was particularly interested in studying chemistry and medicine according to Paracelsus, in which small doses of poison might serve as strong medicines, and used her skills to treat the local poor.
-She was devoted to the study of astrology and helped her brother with producing horoscopes.
+Sophia was particularly interested in studying chemistry and medicine according to Paracelsus, in which small doses of poison might serve as strong medicines, and used her skills to treat the local poor.
+Sophie enjoyed the partial freedom she was allowed in the medical field.
+However, women were often not entitled to receive a college degree, the lack of which prevented her from practicing medicine as a legitimate physician.
+Similarly, she was devoted to the study of astrology and helped her brother with producing horoscopes.

-On 21 July 1587, King Frederick II of Denmark signed a document transferring to Sophia Brahe title of Årup farm in what is now Sweden (Svensson, et al.).
+On 21 July 1587, King Frederick II of Denmark signed a document transferring to Sophia Brahe the title of Årup farm in what is now Sweden.

 Sophia continued to be a frequent visitor at Uranienborg where she met Erik Lange, a nobleman who studied alchemy and a friend of Tycho's.
-In 1590, Sophie took 13 visits to Uranienborg and became engaged to Lange.
-Lange used up most of his fortune with alchemy experiments, so their marriage was delayed some years while he avoided his creditors and traveled to Germany to try to find patrons for his work.
+Erik Lange was a nobleman yet had little money to his name.
+His pursuit of alchemy left him financially unstable.
+He was especially fixated on producing gold, which led to his monetary problems.
+In 1590, Sophia took 13 visits to Uranienborg and became engaged to Lange.
+Since Lange used up most of his fortune with alchemy experiments, their marriage was delayed some years while he avoided his creditors and traveled to Germany to try to find patrons for his work.
 Tycho Brahe wrote the Latin epic poem "Urania Titani" during the couple's separation, expressed as a letter from his sister Sophia to her fiancé in 1594.
 Tycho casts Sophia as Urania, muse of astronomy, a further suggestion of his respect for her scientific endeavours.